The Gut-Skin Axis: Could FODMAPs Be Behind Your Eczema or Rosacea?

 Eczema: weaker evidence, still worth noticing

 Atopic dermatitis has a known association with gut dysbiosis.
-Infants who go on to develop eczema tend to have measurably different gut microbiome compositions in the first months of life, and adults with moderate-to-severe eczema also show altered microbial profiles compared to controls (Petersen et al., 2019).
+Infants who go on to develop eczema tend to have measurably different gut microbiome compositions in the first months of life, and adults with moderate-to-severe eczema also show altered microbial profiles compared to controls.

 What's missing is the FODMAP piece.
 No well-designed trial has tested whether a low-FODMAP diet improves eczema specifically.
 The gut-eczema link is real in the correlational sense, but jumping from "microbiome is different" to "cutting FODMAPs will help your skin" is a leap the evidence doesn't currently support.

-The honest framing: if you have eczema and IBS-type symptoms, a low-FODMAP trial is reasonable for the gut symptoms, and any skin benefit is a bonus.
-If your only symptom is skin, low-FODMAP is not an obvious first move, and a dermatologist remains the right person to lead treatment.
+A workable framing: if you have eczema and IBS-type symptoms, a low-FODMAP trial is reasonable for the gut symptoms, and any skin benefit is a bonus.
+If your only symptom is skin, low-FODMAP isn't an obvious first move, and a dermatologist remains the right person to lead treatment.

 Acne: it's mostly the dairy

-The dietary acne literature is messy, but two signals have held up reasonably well: dairy intake (especially skim milk) and high-glycemic loads both correlate with acne severity (Juhl et al., 2018).
+The dietary acne literature is messy, but two signals have held up reasonably well across systematic reviews: dairy intake (especially skim milk) and high-glycemic loads both correlate with acne severity.

-The dairy piece overlaps partially with FODMAPs, because lactose is the "D" in FODMAP.
+The dairy piece overlaps partially with FODMAPs because lactose sits inside the FODMAP category.
 But the proposed acne mechanism isn't about lactose fermentation.
 It's about hormonal signaling, particularly IGF-1 and androgen pathways that dairy can amplify.
 Lactose-free dairy doesn't necessarily help acne the way it helps lactose intolerance.

 If you suspect dairy is driving your skin, the cleaner experiment is to remove dairy for 8 to 12 weeks.
-That's a dairy elimination, not a low-FODMAP elimination.
-They're related but not the same, and lactose intolerance and FODMAP-driven symptoms have different fixes.
+That's a dairy elimination rather than a low-FODMAP elimination.
+The two overlap on lactose but diverge everywhere else, and lactose intolerance and FODMAP-driven symptoms have different fixes.

 When a FODMAP trial might be worth running for your skin